WordPress Plugins For Managing WordPress Post Revisions

 - Delete ‘expired transients’

-- Exclude specific posts/pages and tables from cleaning and optimization
+- Exclude selected tables or specific posts/pages from optimization

 - Create a log file of the optimizations